Himanshu-2728/FileShare/readme.md

 Enter the method, 0 for sharing and 1 for receiving a file

 For sharing:

     `Enter method: 0`

 For receiving:

     `Enter method: 1`

+### Provide the path

+After you start enter the method 0, you will be asked to enter the path of the file you want to share

+    `Please enter the path: <yourPath>`

+After providing the path, you will be provided with the hostname and a port which is to be entered on the receiving pc

+### Provide Hostname and Port

+    `Please enter the host name: `
+    `Please enter the port: `

+Enter the hostname and port displayed on the host pc And then, you are good to go

+# Thank You

+Thank you for checking out this file sharing application!
+If you have any feedback or suggestions, please feel free to open an issue or submit a pull request.
+I hope you find this app useful!